OBJECTIVE

 Ask students, “What do you know about the moon?”

-Begin to create a Venn Diagram, filling in one of the circles.
+Begin to create a Venn Diagram, filling in one of sides.

 Next, ask, “What do we do in the garden?”